shihansheriffesanjo/esanjo-way/content/people-ops/using-cakehr.md

 ## To apply for your Business Travel Leave:

-1. Log in to your Bamboo HR account
+1. Log in to your CakeHR account
-2. When you log in, the first thing you will see is your own Bamboo HR profile homepage
+2. When you log in, the first thing you will see is your own CakeHR profile homepage
 3. Click on the Request Time Off button
 4. When the Request Time Off page opens, click the dates that you would like to apply for Business Travel leave
 5. Choose business travel from the drop down menu